 Exhibit B: The rumour mill is that Kouvalis is already angling to be PC leader Tim Hudak’s campaign chair, which is interesting for more than the obvious reasons that ties to the big blue machine would help Doug draft organizational might to his own provincial run.
 More on that further down.

 Exhibit C: Ford just took a pass on the Etobicoke Centre PC riding nomination, which was recently handed to Pina Martino, a former special adviser to the mayor.

 That development would seem counter intuitive to a provincial run for Ford.
 He lives in the riding.
 And the Liberal incumbent, Donna Cansfield, would seem a softer political target than in Etobicoke North, the area Ford represents municipally.
 There, Grit incumbent Shafiq Qaadri, has won with about 50 per cent of the vote or more every time out since 2003.

-But Doug Ford wouldn't be Doug Ford is he didn't think he could beat anybody in his backyard.
+But Doug Ford wouldn’t be Doug Ford if he didn’t think he could beat anybody in his backyard.
 Besides, passing on Etobicoke Centre is about building political alliances.

 Doug wants more than just to be an MPP.
 Shucks.
 He thinks he can be PC party leader.
 Crazy, huh?
 Not so much, maybe.

 Looked at another way, Doug Ford’s Ciano-Kouvalis connection are the building blocks for a possible leadership coup.

 Consider: Ciano’s no fan of the current PC leader, despite his public pronouncements to the contrary.
 The Fords have never been chummy with Hudak, either.

 They supported Christine Elliott for the party leadership in 2009.
 Not because of her politics – Elliott is a moderate conservative – but because Elliott is the wife of close family friend and Conservative finance minister Jim Flaherty.